HES-XPLAIN/hes-xplain.github.io/docs/team.md

 ![Team member](assets/images/team/generic.jpg){ align=left }

 Damian Boquete Costa is an HES Assistant at HEPIA-GE and a versatile Software Engineer.
-He earned a Bachelor's degree in Computer Science in 2023 and joined the team later that year to work with [Jean-Marc Boutay](#jean-marc-boutay).
+He earned a Bachelor's degree in Computer Science in 2023 and joined the team later that year to work with [Jean-Marc Boutay](#jean-marc-boutay) and developed the Fidex[^12] algorithm with him.
 His tasks focus on optimizing Machine Learning algorithms, developing graphic solutions, and enhancing tool documentation.
 Damian's diverse skills bring fresh perspectives, and he is committed to finding innovative solutions.
 His motivation  and dedication to continuously sharpening his skills are valuable assets to the project's progress.